stormpath/stormpath-dotnet-documentation/docs/authentication.rst

       "expires_in": 3600
     }

-Your mobile application should store the tokens in a secure location.
+Your mobile application should store the Access and Refresh Tokens in a secure location.

 .. note::
   By default the Access Token is valid for 1 hour and the Refresh Token is valid for 60 days.
 You can configure this in the Stormpath Admin Console; see :ref:`setting_token_expiration_time`.